Lake Hamilton and Lake Catherine

 Lake Hamilton and Lake Catherine are a pair of man-made lakes located in Hot Springs, Arkansas, serving as a tourist attraction for the area.
-Both Lakes were developed by Arkansas Power & Light.
+Both lakes were developed by Arkansas Power & Light.
+The lakes were built as part of Federal Project #271 a hydroelectric development for creating hydroelectric dams.

 History

 Lake Hamilton

 Lake Hamilton is a 7200 acre reservoir near Lake Hamilton, Arkansas and Hot Springs, Arkansas, located on the Ouachita River.
 It was named after Hamilton Moses, who later became president and chairman of the board for Arkansas Power and Light.
 The lake was created in 1932, formed as a result of Carpenter Dam (after Flavius Josephus Carpenter) which was constructed to generate hydroelectric power.
-The dam, which extends in a length of 1000 ft and a height of 100 ft high, was completed in earlier in 1931.
-The lake subsequently functioned as a recreational site after it started attracted tourists, later spurring the development of resorts, restaurants, and motels in its area, along with various water sport facilities.
+The dam, which extends in a length of 1000 ft and a height of 100 ft high, was completed a year earlier in 1931.
+The lake subsequently functioned as a recreational site after attracting tourists, later spurring the development of resorts, restaurants, motels, and water sport facilities in its area.
 The Garvan Woodland Gardens, a 210 acre botanical park is located along its shore.
 Carpenter Dam was later listed on the National Register of Historic Places in 1992.